Find your local branch

 Trying to get rid of hornets or other stinging pests on your own can be risky.
 Done improperly, you can end up stung by the hornets or wasps you are trying to get rid of.
 Ehrlich Pest Control Technicians know where to find the nests for the hornets and stinging pests.
 Our Technicians will get rid of the hornets while taking your family and pets into account.
 Ehrlich's Technicians will also make sure to get rid of the hornet's nest at the right time of day and will use the right treatment options to remove the nest completely.

-Like a B movie from the 1970’s, the media overseas has been full of headlines around giant killer asian hornets making their way across Asia and Europe.
-The shocking factor behind these stinging insects is how painful and life threatening their stings can be.
+The shocking factor behind these stinging insects is how painful and life-threatening their stings can be.
 But did you know hornets are so much more than ultimate killing machines?

-A little known fact about hornets as they are actually not as aggressive as one might think.
+A little known fact about hornets is they are actually not as aggressive as one might think.

 Like most nest building insects, hornets will usually only attack to defend their colony when they feel it is being threatened.
-This is mainly only when someone or something comes within close proximity of the nest (the radius of this is usually 2-3m) .
+This is mainly only when someone or something comes within close proximity of the nest (the radius of this is usually six and a half feet).

-Outside of their nest area hornets have been known to be quite passive creatures.
+Outside of their nest area hornets have been known to be quite passive.
 It has been noted by some researchers that hornets are shy, peaceful creatures.
 They tend to avoid conflict and only attack when they absolutely have to.

 The main difference between wasps and hornets is their size.
 Hornets are relatively larger than wasps, which is one of the main reasons they are so scary, although as previously discussed, they are quite shy.
 Another difference is the color.
-Wasps which are usually yellow and black, hornets fare more orangey-red, although this does vary with each species.
+Wasps which are usually yellow and black, hornets are more orange and red, although this does vary with each species.

-So where do hornets nest?
+So where do hornets create nests?
 That depends on the species.